 Downloading servers are optimized for torrenting.
 They work with P2P clients like uTorrent, and are located in countries where torrenting isn’t met with harsh sanctions.
 The servers provide the best possible download speeds.
-When you open the server list, you’re given the approximate distance from your location to the server, the current user count, and server load.
+When you open the server list, you’re given the approximate distance from your location to the server and server load.
 You can easily filter out the servers with higher loads because their speeds won’t be as fast.

 Streaming servers are intended for accessing geo-blocked streaming platforms.
 When you go into the list, you’ll quickly see which service the server is intended for.
 So, you get a particular server to unblock Netflix or Disney+.
 Although this means switching VPN server if you decide to stream from a different platform, it does make finding the right server easier.

 Gaming servers are the ones with the lowest latency.
 Roughly speaking, this is the reaction speed of your internet connection.
 If response times are long, this will result in lag, which can ruin your online match.
 When connected to these servers, my latency increased by 10ms when compared to ping without a VPN, which is decent.
 Also, the connection was stable.

 This feature is mostly useful for people that need to whitelist specific IPs to allow connection to your website or server.
 When you purchase a dedicated IP option from CyberGhost, you get assigned a unique IP address just for you.
 That way, you can be sure that no one else is using it.
 It’s a perfect solution for those needing a consistent IP address for seeding torrent files or other connections.

 Generally, dedicated IP isn’t considered a privacy feature, and it won’t bolster your anonymity.
 However, CyberGhost uses a unique token system that allows complete anonymity.
 In other words, your dedicated IP can’t lead back to your email or VPN account.
 In turn, the company has no records of dedicated IP ownership.